leifugroup/DynaTPH/README.md

 * `i = 1`: `Replica1`
 * `i = 2`: `Replica2`

-All trajectories and extracted frames contain the TCR–pHLA complex, with solvent molecules and ions removed.
+All trajectories and extracted frames contain the TCR-pHLA complex, with solvent molecules and ions removed.

 ---